schneideribmcibcbns/spring-framework/07-security/01-getting-started/01-spring-security-quick-start/README.md

 }
 ```

-Above code will also register necessary servlet filters for authentication process.
-Abstract Security Web Application Initializer is based on ServletContainerInitializer pattern.
+Above code will also register necessary servlet filters for authentication process. `AbstractSecurityWebApplicationInitializer` is based on `ServletContainerInitializer` pattern.

 ## Static pages
 **src/main/webapp/index.html**